cdemko-fsecure/prowler-multiaccount/README.md

 * Standardize on naming conventions across all files
 * Convert Fn::Join to Fn::Sub where it makes sense for readability (based on examples from [this blog post](https://theburningmonk.com/2019/05/cloudformation-protip-use-fnsub-instead-of-fnjoin/))
 * Add proper DependsOn statements where needed
+* Abstract Prowler command line options to Lambda Env variable or Event contents for a more flexible configuration
+* Rate-limiting?
+Need to research potential impacts of executing 100 parallel ECS tasks in this fashion